-Support includes the Computing Helpdesk, for one-to-one advice on issues such as installing/running module software, usernames and passwords, accessing module websites and forums, and any other IT-related matters.
+Support includes the Computing Helpdesk, for one-to-one advice on issues such as installing/running course software, usernames and passwords, accessing course websites and forums, and any other IT-related matters.

 YASS students can also contact their Student Support team for any questions they might have about OU study and processes in general.

-The OU Anywhere app gives students the option to download and access their core module textbooks, videos and other materials through mobile devices.
+The OU Anywhere app gives students the option to download and access their core course textbooks, videos and other materials through mobile devices.